Understanding Dataset Distillation via Spectral Filtering: Experiments

 We conduct experiments on both small-scale and large-scale datasets.
 The results are shown in Tables~\ref{tab: small} and \ref{tab: large}, respectively, from which we have the following observations:

-\paragraph{CIFAR-10/100.} Traditional DD methods perform well on datasets with fewer classes, \ie, CIFAR-10, and shallow models, \ie, ConvNet-128.
+\textbf{CIFAR-10/100.} Traditional DD methods perform well on datasets with fewer classes, \ie, CIFAR-10, and shallow models, \ie, ConvNet-128.
 The advanced DD methods are more effective when the dataset becomes larger and the network goes deeper.
 We can observe that CFM consistently outperforms all advanced DD methods by a large margin.
 Notably, ResNet-18 trained on the original datasets has an accuracy of 94.25\% and 77.45\% on CIFAR-10/100.
 The performance of existing methods is far from achieving optimal results, while CFM is significantly approaching, demonstrating its effectiveness in distilling low-resolution data.

-\paragraph{Tiny-ImageNet \& ImageNet-1k.} In the large-scale datasets, we use ResNet-\{18, 50, 101\} to evaluate the performance of different methods.
-In the Tiny-ImageNet part, we can find that CFM has an average of 3\% performance improvement over DWA, which is the most recent method using advanced model augmentation strategies.
-This indicates that CFM is highly competitive with state-of-the-art methods.
-In the ImageNet-1k part, we can see that CFM consistently surpasses all baselines in IPC=50, 100, and 200, validating its superiority over the advanced DD methods.
-Moreover, we observe that DWA performs better than CFM in IPC=10.
-We suspect that this is because the synthetic data cannot effectively cover the useful frequency features under the limited memory budget, leading to the performance degeneration of CFM.
+\textbf{Tiny-ImageNet \& ImageNet-1k.} In the large-scale datasets, we use ResNet-\{18, 101\} to evaluate the performance of different methods.
+In Tiny-ImageNet, CFM outperforms DWA by 3\% on average and is slightly lower than RDED when IPC=50.
+When IPC increases to 100, CFM achieves the best performance, demonstrating its effectiveness.
+In the ImageNet-1k part, we can see that CFM consistently surpasses all training-based DD methods in IPC=\{50, 100\}, validating its superiority over the advanced DD methods.
+Moreover, we observe that RDED performs better than CFM in IPC=10.
+We suspect that the synthetic data cannot effectively cover the useful frequency features under the limited memory budget, leading to the performance degeneration of CFM.